-In order to fulfill the mission, the Baccalaureate Social Work program has three goals: first, to prepare students to be generalist social work practitioners who are guided by a person-in-environment framework, respect for human diversity, scientific inquiry, and a global perspective; second, to provide a transformational learning environment that facilitates a love for learning and prepares students for graduate education, especially in social work; and third, to provide a learning environment that models an integration of Christian faith with learning, and prepares students to serve with compassion and the highest ethical integrity.
+In order to fulfill the mission, the Baccalaureate Social Work program has three goals:

+- 1. The program prepares students to be generalist social work professionals who are guided by a person-inenvironment framework, respect for human diversity, scientific inquiry, and a global perspective. - 2.
+The program provides a transformational learning environment that facilitates a love for learning, critical thinking to assess and respond to multi-system level social problems, and prepares students for graduate education, especially in social work. - 3, The program provides a learning environment that models an integration of Christian faith with learning, prepares students to enhance the well-being of all people, and advocate for justice, with compassion and the highest ethical integrity.